Lead Development and Optimization

 Engage the Lead Development and Optimization Shared Resource on your project.
 Email dkamath@kumc.edu your service request.

-HTS Cytotoxicity Screen for Pediatric Diffuse Intrinsic Pontine Gliomas (DIPGs) Using Paired DIPG Cell Lines
+HTS Cytotoxicity Screen for Pediatric Diffuse Intrinsic Pontine Gliomas Using Paired DIPG Cell Lines

-Diffuse Intrinsic Pontine Gliomas (DIPGS) are a deadly pediatric cancer with a very low survival rate.
-This study used high-throughput screening (HTS) to test 2,939 compounds from an FDA/Bioactive library on DIPG cell lines with a specific genetic mutation.
+Diffuse Intrinsic Pontine Gliomas (DIPGS) are deadly pediatric cancers with a very low survival rate.
+Researchers used high-throughput screening (HTS) to test 2,939 compounds from an FDA/Bioactive library on DIPG cell lines with a specific genetic mutation.
 After testing, 86 compounds showed promise, and 12 were found to specifically target the mutated cells.
 The compounds showed significant cytotoxicity against the DIPG cells compared to normal control lines.

 This research aims to improve the treatment for cholangiocarcinoma (CCA) by using a special drug delivery system to target the liver and biliary tract with gemcitabine.
 Gemcitabine is a chemotherapy drug already approved by the FDA for use.
-The Nano-Gem system is being tested for its ability to safely and efficiently delivery gemcitabine directly to CCA tumors.
-This system is scalable, uses a polypeptide delivery method and can be manufactured under GMP conditions.
+The Nano Gem system is being tested for its ability to safely and efficiently deliver gemcitabine directly to CCA tumors.
+This system is scalable, uses a polypeptide delivery method, and can be manufactured under GMP conditions.

 Biopharmaceutical Innovation and Optimization Center Delivers a Solid Dosage for CD206 Inhibitor for Sarcomas

 This project focuses on developing an oral solid dosage form of an investigational CD206 modulator for treating sarcomas.
 Four potential drug forms were tested in vivo, from which a milled tablet formulation with good dissolution properties was selected.
-Currently, the formula is being tested in canine osteosarcoma patients to support a comparative oncology preclinical proof of principle.
+Currently, the formula is being tested in canine osteosarcoma patients to support a comparative oncology preclinical proof-of-principle evaluation.

 To apply, click here.
 Applications are accepted throughout the year.
 Contact Lisa Harlan-Williams at lharlan-williams@kumc.edu for more information regarding membership.